 what is green chemistry?

-Green Chemistry is the science of reducing or eliminating environmental and health impacts of chemical products and processes at the earliest stage of innovation and invention.
+Green chemistry is the design of chemical products and processes that reduce and/or eliminate the use or generation of hazardous substances.
 This approach requires an open and interdisciplinary view of material and product design, applying the principle that it is better to consider waste and hazard prevention options during the design and development phase, rather than disposing, treating and handling waste and hazardous chemicals after a process or material has been developed.

 Green chemistry is an opportunity for introducing innovative solutions to chemical problems and applying sustainability towards molecular design.
 Chemists have the ability to design products and processes that have reduced impacts on humans and the environment and therefore creating sustainable chemical building blocks for materials and products in our society.